Airservices continues to work with the aviation industry to improve runway safety. The following Runway Safety products have recently been released:

 These diagrams show the hotspots for each aerodrome and provide recommendations for ensuring runway safety.
 Careful consideration of these hotspots when flight planning can greatly reduce your risk of a runway incursion.

-Runway confusion occurs when pilots enter, take off on, or land on the wrong runway.
+Runway confusion occurs when pilots enter, take off or land on, the wrong runway.

 This is a particular problem at aerodromes with parallel runway systems where it is relatively easy to mistake runways during the day or night.
 Runway confusion can also occur when a taxiway, usually parallel, is mistaken for a runway.
 This is most often a problem at night.

 In addition to thoroughly planning your aerodrome operation and maintaining situational awareness, to avoid runway confusion:

 - pay careful attention to runways in clearances

 - always read back an assigned runway in full, for example three one left